UK Property Market in 2025

 UK property is recognised as one of the most appealing investment assets across the world.
 In comparison to other markets, the UK property market is not only resilient, but it can offer consistent short- and long-term returns.

 While rental income can usually cover the monthly payments of the property and then some, this asset also grows over time.
-UK property prices have been on an upward trajectory for the best part of 10 years, with the average property price now 65% higher than it was 10 years ago.
+UK property prices have been on a consistent upward trajectory and have recovered well from the unease of 2021’s pandemic property market which saw some sharp peaks and troughs: a testament to the long-term resilience of this asset class.
+What’s more, the average property is worth 87% more now than it was a decade ago according to the Land Registry UK House Price Index, demonstrating the potential for capital growth.

 Will prices fall in the UK?